 With non-load-bearing partition walls, a sister can be simply a length of framing lumber screwed, bolted, or nailed alongside the damaged portion of the existing stud.
 It serves as a "splint" that simply reinforces the bad spot in the stud.
 It doesn't need to be a full-length stud.
 Make sure the sister portion is anchored to the existing studs every 8 to 10 inches—the more the better.

 However, this method is not allowed by most building codes for load-bearing walls.
 Here, a bad stud must be sistered by a new full stud that runs the full distance between sole plate to top plate, and it must be anchored to both, as well as to the adjoining damaged stud In this case, the sister effectively replaces the bad stud by carrying its entire load, from ceiling to floor.

 If the wall has horizontal fire-blocking within the stud cavity, this blocking must be removed in order to run the sister stud full length from floor to ceiling.

-- The new piece of material does not have to be as long as the deteriorated section.
-But of course--the longer, the better.
-Make sure it extends well beyond the deteriorated area--in both directions.
+- In non-load-bearing walls, the new piece of material does not have to be as long as the deteriorated section, but it should extend well beyond the deteriorated section in both directions.